FoodPharmer: Impact and influence

 Himatsingka was ranked 15th in Forbes Indias "Top 100 Digital Stars" list of 2024.
 He was one of the creators nominated in "Disrupter of the Year" category at the National Creators Award 2024, but he did not win.
 Some people have also expressed their willingness to donate to his cause.

 Following the virality of his first video in April 2023, critical of sugar and other contents in Bournvita, which is marketed as a health drink for children, its parent company, Mondelez, sent a legal notice to Himatsingka calling his video "unscientific" and accusing him of "distorting facts", forcing him to take the video down and to issue a public apology.
 The company further contended that Bournvita contains "vitamins A, C, D, Iron, Zinc, Copper, and Selenium which help build immunity" and that the suggested serving contains much less sugar than the recommended daily sugar intake for children.
 The company asserted that the formulation was created by food scientists and nutritionists and that all regulations have been followed.
 However, the Indian government and NCPCR intervened and ordered Bournvita to withdraw misleading promotional material.
 The company eventually reduced sugar content in the drink by approximately 15%, from 37.4 grams of added sugar per 100 grams of powder to 32.2 grams per 100 grams, in December 2023.

 Regarding his videos on Mondelez's Bournvita and Tang, the Delhi High Court, in its interim order, has stated that Himatsingka may continue making factual statements in his videos or posts, but may not create "disparaging" videos on the company and its products.
 He has later stated in the court that he will request the takedown of an interview where he is alleged to have violated the court's injunction on making remarks against Bournvita.
 The NCPCR has prohibited the use of the term "health drink" for beverages consumed by children that have added flavours.
-This has resulted in the removal of Bournvita, Horlicks, and several other beverages from the "health drink" category.
+This has resulted in the removal of Bournvita, Horlicks, and several other beverages from the "health drink" category of E-commerce websites.

 He criticised the usage of "100% juice" label used by Real to market its products despite not being 100% fruit juice.
 Real's parent company Dabur reacted by sending him a legal notice.
 Meanwhile, Food Safety and Standards Authority of India banned the use of "100% juice" label on these products.
 As a response to his criticism of sugar content in Maggi's Rich Tomato Ketchup, Nestle announced a change in the recipe of the product to reduce sugar by 22% and to have more tomatoes in it than sugar.
 His criticism of Lay's chips resulted in the company switching to sunflower oil for producing chips.
-Recently CBSE and ICSE Boards also made Sugar Board- a movement started by FoodPharmer or Revant Himatsingka as mandatory in all their affiliated schools.
+Recently CBSE and ICSE Boards also made Sugar Board–a movement started by FoodPharmer or Revant Himatsingka as mandatory in all their affiliated schools.
 He was appreciated by notable figures like CEO of Zerodha, Nithin Kamath for the same.